From BR Bullpen

 Spanky was at Northern Illinois University as head coach from 1991-1997, restarting a program that had been discontinued in 1982.
 He led the team to the Midwestern Collegiate Conference title in 1996 and has won 143 games while there.

 McFarland became head coach at James Madison University in 1998.
 In 2002, JMU set a school record for wins at 44-16 and McFarland was named Colonial Athletic Association Coach of the Year.
 In 2008, James Madison won the CAA Tournament for the first time and Spanky reached 500 career coaching wins.
-Through 11 seasons at JMU, McFarland is 343-283-2.
+He retired after the 2015 season.

 McFarland ran a coaching clinic for the Austrian Baseball Federation in 2007.
 He is the author of Developing Pitchers and Coaching Pitchers.
 He is also a deacon at First Presbyterian Church in Harrisonburg.